tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 Caveat

-* [CAV] WaptExit is not started automatically on shutdown on Linux or MacOS (current issue with systemd / launched integration)
+* [CAV] WaptExit is not run automatically on shutdown on Linux or MacOS (current issue with systemd / launched integration)

+* [CAV] WaptTray is not yet available on Linux and MacOS

+* [CAV] MacOS Catalina is support by the WaptAgent, however WAPTSelfService and WaptExit are not yet supported.

 WAPT-1.8.1-6758 (2020-03-06)
 ----------------------------